Steps to Forming an LLC

 - Minimum Number – one or more

-- Age Requirements – none specified
+- Age Requirements – At least 18 years old.

 Steps to Forming an Alabama LLC

 Step 1.
-Name Requirements
+Naming Requirements

 Step 2.
-Choose a Registered Agent
+Choosing a Registered Agent

 Check out our article on LLC Registered Agents for more details.

 Step 3.
-File the Certificate of Formation
+Filing the Certificate of Formation

 While we don’t discourage having an attorney, filing for an LLC can be done by most people, but you can save considerable money over an attorney and make sure everything is filed correctly by using a formation service such as LegalZoom.

 Alabama does things a bit differently than many other states.
-Instead of registering your Certificate of Formation at the state level (with the Secretary of State), you need to register your LLC at the county level (with the Probate Judge).
+Instead of registering your Alabama LLC Certificate of Formation at the state level (with the Secretary of State), you need to register your LLC at the county level (with the Probate Judge).

 You’ll need to send 2 separate checks (or money orders).
 One to the Secretary of State for $100.
 And one to the Probate Judge.
 The fees vary among the Probate Judges (there are 67 of them but the average is $50) – County Probate Contact Information

 Step 4.
-Create an Operating Agreement
+Creating an Operating Agreement

 An operating agreement is not required in Alabama but is typically a good idea, especially for an LLC owned by multiple people.
-The primary function of the operating agreement is to govern the relationship between the owners of the business, but also outlines who makes what decisions, how profits or losses are distributed and the operating procedures of the LLC.
+The primary function of an LLC operating agreement is to govern the relationship between the owners of the business, but also outlines who makes what decisions, how profits or losses are distributed and the operating procedures of the LLC.

 Step 5.
-Get an EIN
+Obtain an EIN

-What is an EIN?
-The Employer Identification Number (EIN), or Federal Tax Identification Number (FEIN), is used to identify a business entity.
+The Employer Identification Number (EIN), or Federal Employer Identification Number (FEIN), is used to identify a business entity.
 It is essentially a social security number for the company.

 In addition to the EIN being an identifying number for the LLC it serves a few other purposes such as: